kentcdodds/old-kentcdodds.com/content/blog/react-strict-mode/index.md

 come to React later this year).
 Getting these warnings taken care of today will make it much easier for you to upgrade to concurrent react bug-free when it comes along.

+> That said, don't freak out if you have a ton of warnings in your app.
+Your
+> code will continue to work in the future.
+There's also an `UNSAFE_` prefix for
+> those lifecycle methods you can use to silence the warning if you need.
+React
+> wont leave you in the dust here.

 ---